Being a nomad isn't easy, but that's what life has given to me. I

-place with beautiful forest and
+lively place with beautiful forest and

 beach ποΈ.
-Now, I live in South
+Then, I lived in South

 You can call me Alkahfi, Kahfi or Alfi.